robrant/beehotel/README.md

-# beehotel
+# Bee Hotel

-Design files for a physical (not software) bee hotel.
+The CAD files for a Bee Hotel I made (and sketched up afterwards) for a blog post and for others to improve upon.
+I used the TinkerCAD platform to do the designs and then exported them from there.